What is 5G and how far are we from rollout?

 "Operators are spending huge amounts of money just for the spectrum space to provide 5G connectivity, and they will have to pass the cost on to their customers.
 Increasingly price-sensitive consumers won't stand for price rises and will stick with 4G.
 They will change their behaviours, picking and choosing which apps are stationary and which are mobile.
 They will use WiFi for data-hungry video and VR apps, created for a 5G world, which will remain stationary."

-Verizon has already begun rolling out its 5G services to consumers, with leading firms such as Korea Telecom and EE claiming to soon follow, but there's a clear difference between rhetoric and action.
-Dr William Webb, a fellow at the Institute for Electrical and Electronic Engineering and CEO of the Weightless SIG, said common standards are needed if 5G is to evolve.
+Although a number of telecoms have already rolled out 5G for their customers, Dr William Webb, a fellow at the Institute for Electrical and Electronic Engineering and CEO of the Weightless SIG, says that common standards are needed if 5G is to evolve.

 "However, without any standards, whatever they deploy is not a globally agreed solution.
-Some suggest that a 'real' 5G -- with a carefully developed and worthwhile new technology -- might not occur until 2025.
-It's all a bit of a mess.
-Many expect that the standardisation process will act as a filter, delivering what collectively is determined to be important and viable, and then we will label whatever arrives as 5G, perhaps around 2018-2020."
+Some suggest that a 'real' 5G – with a carefully developed and worthwhile new technology – might not occur until 2025."

 The International Telecommunication Union – a wing of the UN dedicated to the oversight of telecommunications technology across the world - answered one of the crucial questions around 5G: what it actually is.
 In a draft document, the organisation stated that in order to qualify as 5G, a network cell must deliver a minimum peak data rate for downloads of 21GB/sec and an uplink peak data rate of 10GB/sec.
 Maximum latency is also set at 4ms.